craigahobbs/craigahobbs.github.io/tespo/tespo.md

     "    # The vehicle's battery power percentage", \
     '    float(>= 0, <= 100) battery', \
     '', \
-    '    # If true, the car is charging', \
+    '    # If true, car charging is enabled', \
-    '    bool charging', \
+    '    bool chargingEnabled', \
     '', \
     '    # The charging rate, in amps', \
     '    int(> 0) chargingRate', \